diificult/PalBet/README.md

 ## 📝 About The Project

 I wanted to expand my ASP.NET knowledge, and start implementing some React skills.
 The website currently allows users to add other users as friends.
-Once they become friends, you can create "bets" with others, which will notify
+Once they become friends, you can create "bets" with others.

+Features
+- JWT authentication
+- background job processing (Hangfire)
+- real-time updates (SignalR)
+- API rate limiting

 <p align="right">(<a href="#readme-top">back to top</a>)</p>